zavolanlab/RCRUNCH/README.md

 The workflow was built and tested with `miniconda 4.7.12`.
 Other versions are not guaranteed to work as expected.

-In addition to Miniconda, you will need the [Mamba](https://github.com/mamba-org/mamba) package manager, which -if you don't have it yet- needs to be installed in the `base` conda environment with:
+In addition to Miniconda, you will need [AS ALEX MENTIONED, NOT REQUIRED BUT STRONGLY RECOMMENDED] the [Mamba](https://github.com/mamba-org/mamba) package manager, which -if you don't have it yet- needs to be installed in the `base` conda environment with:

 ```bash